magbone/miserver/README.md

 #### 2.2.3 Run the application

-Type the http://localhost:8080 in your browser address input, and the you will see the <code>hello</code> printed in screen.
+Type the http://localhost:8080 in your browser address input, and then you will see the <code>hello</code> printed in screen.

 ## 3. License.
   [MIT License](LICENSE)